ramakanth009/bbl/SHARE_FEATURE_GUIDE.md

-# BBL Share Feature Implementation Guide
+# GigaSpace Share Feature Implementation Guide

 ## Overview

-This guide documents the complete implementation of the dynamic meta tag and social media sharing feature for the BBL (Bring Back Legends) application.
+This guide documents the complete implementation of the dynamic meta tag and social media sharing feature for the GigaSpace (GigaSpace) application.
 The feature enables automatic generation of dynamic meta tags for character pages, making them shareable across social media platforms with rich previews.

 ## Features Implemented